stackdevsamarth/Digiface/README.md

 * [Git](https://git-scm.com/downloads "Download Git") must be installed on your operating system.

-### Run Locally

 ### Contact

-If you want to contact with me you can reach me at [Linkedin](https://www.linkedin.com/in/stackdevsamarth).
+If you want to contact with me you can reach me at [Mail](mailto:stackdevsamarth@programmer.net).

 ## Contributing